TheresaLui/SelfHelpContent_v2/articles/microsoft.compute/compute-cantconnectnotbooting-windows.md

 **Note**: It is **recommended** to follow the troubleshooting steps below to first identify the problem, then perform the remediation step(s) before opening a support ticket:

-**If you cannot connect to your Windows virtual machine (VM) and are unsure of the cause, the following troubleshooting steps should be performed:**
+### If you cannot connect to your Windows virtual machine (VM) and are unsure of the cause, the following troubleshooting steps should be performed

 * Verify that your VM has been started by clicking **Start** at the top of the [VM Resource Blade](data-blade:Microsoft_Azure_Compute.VirtualMachineProtoBlade.id.$resourceId)<br>
 * Understand [how to use boot diagnostics to troubleshoot Virtual Machines](https://docs.microsoft.com/azure/virtual-machines/troubleshooting/boot-diagnostics) in Azure